sumanta2/uploadDownloadFile/Readme.txt

 file-saver package used to download file from the URL(npm i file-saver) this not work

-bug present when one file uploading it provide option to upload another file need to disabled the upload option
+bug present when one file uploading it provide option to upload another file need to disabled the upload option(solved)

+use React-toastify package for notification